bigbigmdm/IMSProg/README.md

 ![CH341A EEPROM programmer](img/IMSProg.png)

-You can download compiled application from the `build` folder or compiling the source code using the QT creator.
+You can download the compiled application from the build folder or compile the source code using the QT creator program.